General Queries on Margin Trading Facility (MTF)

 A: No you cannot.
 In the trading system, the risk management is separate for Equity and MTF segment.
 This means that any funds lying in the equity segment cannot be used to take exposure in the MTF segment and vice versa.
 If you want to utilize the funds in equity segment to MTF segment then please send an email to email@example.com and we will move the funds from equity to MTF and vice versa.
 Please allow 30 minutes after sending an email to our support desk to transfer the funds.

 A: This can be better explained with an illustration.
 For example lets say you have the following:

 b.
 MTF stock collateral (before haircut valuation) - Rs.
 5,00,000

 c.
 MTF stock collateral (after haircut valuation ) - Rs.
 4,25,000

 d.
 Value of stocks funded at cost - Rs.
 3,00,000

 e.
 MTF ledger balance - Rs. -3,10,000 (debit)

 In the above scenario, the formula for calculating the MTF uploaded balance in the trading system would be a+c+d+e.
 In our example, the amount would be Rs.4,65,000.

-The stocks funded would be uploaded as positions in the trading platform with cost price, Hence the trading platform would deduct the appropriate margin for the positions at either Flat 45% of the purchase Value or VAR+4.5 ELR + Adhoc margin or VAR + 6.5 ELR + Adhoc Margin depending upon the funded stock in NON-derivative stock or derivative stocks.
-Lets assume in the above example that the margin on the funded stock of value Rs.
+The stocks funded would be uploaded as positions in the trading platform with cost price, Hence the trading platform would deduct the appropriate margin for the positions at either Flat 50% of the purchase Value or VAR+4.5 ELR or VAR + 6.5 ELR + whichever is higher depending upon the category of stocks (derivative or Non-derivative stock).
+Let's assume in the above example that the margin on the funded stock of value Rs.
 3,00,000 is Rs.
 1,00,000.